nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 07: Edit a contact

 Preconditions: Dash is launched and user is on contacts tab

 <u>MSS:</u>

-1. User inputs the contact index to be edited, specifying the updated info for the contact
+1. User inputs the contact index to be edited, specifying the updated information for the contact
-2. Dash edits the contact
+2. Dash edits the contact with the provided information and shows the updated contact list

 Use case ends.